ACADEMIC TECHNOLOGY SERVICES

-Academic Technology Services is offering a number of resources for learning about and exploring the use of technology in the classroom, as well as a big enhancement to the tools available to use through Blackboard.
+Academic Technology Services (ATS) is offering a number of resources for learning about and exploring the use of technology in the classroom, as well as a big enhancement to the tools available to use through Blackboard.

-Technology in Teaching Resources
+Technology and Teaching Resources

 Information Technology Services is excited to have hosted TEXPO, the first annual Technology in Teaching Expo, on March 17th.
 The event was quite successful.
 To listen to or watch some of the sessions, go to the TEXPO site.